Lesson Plan - Get It!

 The nervous system helps control every bodily system by sending directions from the brain.
 The nervous system relies on nerve cells in limbs and body parts to gather information about the environment to keep the body safe.
 It is able to control the muscles in our arms and legs, keep digestion balanced, and help us maintain enough water in our body.

 - How might other body systems be related?

-Brainstorm two more relationships that exist among body systems in the human body.
-Share these ideas with a parent or teacher before moving on!
+Brainstorm two more relationships that exist among body systems in the human body before moving on!